bufbuild/docs.buf.build/docs/bsr/remote-generation/concepts.md

 ### Enforcing semantic versioning

-Although we describe synthetic as [semantic versions](https://semver.org/spec/v2.0.0.html), the BSR doesn't _enforce_ semantic versioning.
+Although we describe synthetic versions as [semantic versions](https://semver.org/spec/v2.0.0.html), the BSR doesn't _enforce_ semantic versioning.
 If you make breaking changes to an asset and push that asset to the BSR, the patch version _is_ incremented, which violates semantic versioning.